 Diagnosing a Broken Toe

-When you consult your physician, they will most likely perform an X-ray to visually look at the bone and see if there are any fractures.
+When you consult your physician, they will most likely perform an X-ray to look at the bone and see any fractures visually.
 The physician will also perform a physical exam to check for proper blood flow and nerve signals.

 Treatment of a Broken Toe

 - Reduction: If the toe is broken so that the bone is not aligned properly for healing, the physician will need to reposition the bone(s) manually.
 Most of the time, this can be done without the need for surgery.

-- Surgery: Surgical interventions may be necessary if there are multiple broken fragments or the tendons or nerves were damaged in the injury.
+- Surgery: Surgical interventions may be necessary if multiple broken fragments or the tendons or nerves were damaged in the injury.
 This typically includes the insertion of pins, screws, or plates to help maintain the proper positioning for healing.

 - Buddy Taping: Taping the broken toe to the adjacent digit can act as a splint to reduce unnecessary movement and allow the bone to heal.

-- Stiff bottomed or post surgical shoes: These are typically utilized to keep the toe in a neutral position and decrease excessive flexion during the healing process.
+- Stiff bottomed or post-surgical shoes: Are used to keep the toe in a neutral position and decrease excessive flexion during the healing process.

-- Casting: If the broken toe was severe enough, casting may be necessary to prevent any movement when walking or standing.
+- Casting: If the broken toe was severe enough, casting might be necessary to prevent movement when walking or standing.